swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md

 ### Update the CI/CD pipeline configuration file

-You will adjust the pipeline to deploy the model to the Kubernetes cluster.
+You will adjust the pipeline to build and push the the docker image to the container registry.
 The following steps will be performed:

 1. Detect a new commit on the `main` branch
 2. Authenticate to the cloud provider
 3. Build the Docker image
 4. Push the Docker image to the container registry
-5. Deploy the model on the Kubernetes cluster

 === ":simple-github: GitHub"